Simarv07/Tetris-Game/README.md

 - Press 'c' to hold the current Tetromino and swap it with the next one.
 - Press 'space' to instantly drop the current Tetromino to the bottom.

-## Note
-I have commented out the code for integrating the leaderboard as it requires a .env file for database credentials making the game unaccessible to play for others.
+Note: I have commented out the code for integrating the leaderboard as it requires a .env file for database credentials making the game unaccessible to play for others.